difference between compounds and molecules

 Compounds, just like molecules, are made up of two or more atoms.
 However, the fundamental difference between compounds and molecules is that compounds must contain more than one element.

-See also difference between ethics and the law
+See also difference between break and continue statement

 In other words, if a substance, such as water or methane gas, is made up of only one element, it can’t be considered a compound.
 On the other hand, if a substance is made up of a combination of different elements, it is a compound.
 For example, carbon dioxide, which is made up of one carbon atom and two oxygen atoms, is a compound.